emarsden/dash-mpd-cli/README.md

-The application, alongside the external helper applications that it uses for muxing media streams, for extracting/converting subtitle streams, and for decrypting content infected with DRM, are available as a container, which is probably the easiest and safest way to run it.
-The container is packaged with a minimal Alpine Linux installation and can be run on any host that can run Linux/AMD64 containers (using [Podman](https://podman.io/) or [Docker](https://www.docker.com/) on Linux, Microsoft Windows and MacOS).
-It’s available in the GitHub Container Registry ghcr.io and automatically built from the sources using GitHub’s useful continuous integration services.
+The application, alongside the external helper applications that it uses for muxing media streams, for extracting/converting subtitle streams, and for decrypting content infected with DRM, are available as a prebuilt container, which is probably the easiest and safest way to run it.
+The container is packaged with a minimal Alpine Linux installation and can be run on any host that can run Linux containers (using [Podman](https://podman.io/) or [Docker](https://www.docker.com/) on Linux, Microsoft Windows and MacOS).
+It’s available in the GitHub Container Registry `ghcr.io`.

 > [!TIP]
 > What are the **advantages of running in a container**, instead of natively on your machine?